Professional Learning Plans and Procedures for Norwood Public Schools

-This page is maintained by Dr. Alexander Wyeth, Assistant Superintendent for the Norwood Public Schools.
+This page is maintained by Dr. JJ Muñoz Assistant Superintendent for Curriculum for the Norwood Public Schools.
 Suggestions for improvement are always welcome.

 The activities identified for this professional learning time have been determined by the district's administration based on the District's Strategic Improvement Plan, driven by student performance data and input from educators.

 All educators are strongly encouraged to let their supervisors (principal, directors, department chairs) and/or Dr. Muñoz know what PL you would like offered that would improve your practice and enhance student learning by completing surveys that are administered periodically and/or by completing the live Request/Suggestion Form link below.
 Also, please take the time to give feedback on workshops that are offered by completing the Workshop Feedback form in TeachPoint PD Tracking.
 Thank you.

 Inservice Day Plans and Assignments for 2022-23: This plan was developed collaboratively with the Assistant Superintendent, principals, directors, coordinators, department chairs, and others.
 Speak with your supervisor if you have specific needs, interests, or suggestions for professional learning for your grade-level, department, or district as a whole.
 Thank you.
 Your input is important!

 Link to NPS Remote Learning PD Opportunities (We hope to get this populated again); also has instructions for how to get your remote PD activities approved by your supervisor in TeachPoint PD Tracking system.

 - CPI (Nonviolent Crisis Intervention): Initial and RecertificationTraining Dates & List of Staff Trained in CPI with Expiration Dates